sngo103/PUBLIC-csci13600labs/README.md

-# [PUBLIC] CSCI 13300 Labs with Professor Zamansky
+# [PUBLIC] CSCI 13300 Labs with Professor Zamansky & CSCI 13500 Projects with Professor Maryash
 ## Samantha Ngo | Hunter Daedalus Scholar | Fall 2018
 ### A public copy of my repo holding my current assignments in my college courses.
 ### *Files to be updated by Oct.
 7th